swimlane/elk-tls-docker/README.md

 > Note: You may need to change the size of the HEAP variables in the above configuration file based on your system requirements.
 The settings present are for a machine with 8GB of memory

+You can find more documentation about these settings in our [WiKi](https://github.com/swimlane/elk-tls-docker/wiki/Environment-Variables)

 ### Keystore

 Before we build or create our containers we first need to create our keystore and certificates.
 You can do this using the [docker-compose.setup.yml](docker-compose.setup.yml) yaml file.
 If you run into issues you can see the associated documentation in our [WiKi Page about Certificates](https://github.com/swimlane/elk-tls-docker/wiki/Certificates) or create an issue in this repository.